Mass Communication, Advertising & Public Relations

 Graduate Prerequisites: COM CM 701.

-Monitoring sociopolitical environment, managing corporate crises and confrontations, analyzing issues, formulating political strategies, developing programs of advocacy advertising, constituency communications, and public involvement.
+Monitoring sociopolitical environment, managing corporate crises and confrontations, analyzing issues, formulating political strategies, developing programs of advocacy advertising, constituency communication, and public involvement.
 Case studies used.
+2nd sem.